courseportal/coursePortal/docs/source/notes/log_nick.rst

 -----

 New Todo:
-    *   Move class creation out of the admin site
+    *   Move class creation out of the admin site [First]
     *   Implement ajax table updating in the topic list
     *   Use formsets for submitting content so the user can submit more than one at a time.
     *   Testing